- Nix 67.2%

 |---|---|---|---|

-| electra | Framework 16 | unstable | Base: battery mode (vanilla kernel, locked power-saver, iGPU runtime PM, maker).
+| electra | Framework 16 | unstable-small | Base: endurance mode (vanilla kernel, locked power-saver, iGPU runtime PM, maker).
 Specialisation igpu: dynamic power profile, gaming/maker.
 Specialisation dgpu: Zen kernel, NVIDIA/AMD hybrid, dual Ollama, Docker |

-| lena | Lenovo Ideapad 5 2-in-1 | 25.11 stable | Tablet mode, touchscreen, Disko partitioning, auto-update (pull-only), no Ollama/gaming |
+| lena | Lenovo Ideapad 5 2-in-1 | unstable | Tablet mode, touchscreen, Disko partitioning, auto-update (pull-only), no Ollama/gaming |

-Shared Across All Hosts (via hosts/common/)
+Shared Across All Hosts (via modules/common/base.nix)

 - Systemd-boot, NetworkManager